bparanj/crystal/computer/electronics/design/energy.md

 3. Heat Generation in Batteries:

-Some energy is inevitably lost as heat due to several factors:
+Some energy is lost as heat due to several factors:

 a) Internal Resistance: Every battery has some internal resistance.
 As current flows through this resistance, some energy is converted to heat.
 This is described by the equation P = I²R, where P is power (heat), I is current, and R is resistance.